 Another chain that shackles our living free experience is the chain of fear.
 We live in an anxious age.
 I honestly don’t know when in my lifetime I have felt such angst about every single topic that comes up in conversation or in the news.
-Think about these issues; marriage, family life, health, immigration, the well-being of children, politics, clean water, violence, climate change … and we could go on and on.
+Think about these issues; a pandemic, politics, family life, health, immigration, the well-being of children, clean water, violence, climate change … and we could go on and on.

-We all have ideas of how to respond to these political and social issues and it discourages us when the answers we see in the world around us show not only a pervasive immorality, but an outright complete lack of common sense.
+We all have ideas of how to respond to these political and social issues and it discourages us – and adds to our anxiety – when the answers we see in the world around us show not only a pervasive immorality, but an outright complete lack of common sense.
 Instead of moral or even common sense solutions, we are bombarded by extreme positions, moral confusion, complete dysfunction, scarcity, and intimidation by those in power.
 It stirs up fear.

 Into this confusion and anxiety, Jesus says, “Do not fear, do not be anxious.”
 And He gives us this promise, “These things I have spoken to you, that in Me you may have peace.
 In the world you have tribulation, but take courage; I have overcome the world” (Jn 16:33).
 The antidote to fear is the peace of Christ.
 The answer to fear is courage; the courage to trust His constant presence and ultimate power to make things right.
 The remedy for fear is our faith in the promises of God.

 “And lo, I am with you always, even to the end of the age” (Mt 28:20).
 Christ’s promise and Christ’s presence drive out fear.
-We sometimes struggle to experience that presence today because to be honest it is not always easy to sense the Holy Spirit inside.
-It is a little bit of a mysterious connection.
+We sometimes struggle to experience that presence today because to be honest it is not always easy to sense the Christ inside.
+It can feel like a mystery.
 It requires us to stretch our faith muscles and believe what we cannot see.
-But in the world to come, when our present world has been overcome for good, we will see and grasp God’s presence in the most real way possible.
+In the world to come, when our present world has been overcome for good, we will see and grasp God’s presence in the most real way possible.